Translation: Poetry

 According to Walter Benjamin:While a poet's words endure in his own language, even the greatest translation is destined to become part of the growth of its own language and eventually to perish with its renewal.
 Translation is so far removed from being the sterile equation of two dead languages that of all literary forms it is the one charged with the special mission of watching over the maturing process of the original language and the birth pangs of its own.Gregory Hays, in the course of discussing Roman adapted translations of ancient Greek literature, makes approving reference to some views on the translating of poetry expressed by David Bellos, an accomplished French-to-English translator.
 Hays writes:

 Among the idées reçues [received ideas] skewered by David Bellos is the old saw that "poetry is what gets lost in translation."
 The saying is often attributed to Robert Frost, but as Bellos notes, the attribution is as dubious as the idea itself.
 A translation is an assemblage of words, and as such it can contain as much or as little poetry as any other such assemblage.
 The Japanese even have a word (chōyaku, roughly "hypertranslation") to designate a version that deliberately improves on the original.

-The translator's task, when translating rhymed verse, is more constraining than is the task of the verse's author: the author has full freedom to coordinate his thought with his words; the translator is constrained to adjusting his words to the author's thought.
+The translator's task, when translating rhymed verse, is more constraining than is the task of the verse's author: the author has full freedom to coordinate his thought with his words; the translator is constrained to adjust his words to the author's thought.

 Book titles

 Book-title translations can be either descriptive or symbolic.
-Descriptive book titles, for example Antoine de Saint-Exupéry's Le Petit Prince (The Little Prince), are meant to be informative, and can name the protagonist, and indicate the theme of the book.
+Descriptive book titles, for example Antoine de Saint-Exupéry's Le Petit Prince (The Little Prince), are meant to be informative, and can name the protagonist and indicate the theme of the book.
 An example of a symbolic book title is Stieg Larsson's The Girl with the Dragon Tattoo, whose original Swedish title is Män som hatar kvinnor (Men Who Hate Women).
 Such symbolic book titles usually indicate the theme, issues, or atmosphere of the work.

 When translators are working with long book titles, the translated titles are often shorter and indicate the theme of the book.